 This course presents an overview of inequality and poverty analysis with a focus on two main themes: measurement challenges and fiscal policy.
-Students will learn fiscal incidence methods and how to apply them to actual countries.
-Students will also learn basic inequality and poverty analysis techniques using the statistical software package Stata.
-Pre-requisites: ECON 3010 and ECON 3020.
-No prior knowledge of Stata is required.
+Students will learn how government policies affect poverty (i.e., fiscal incidence) and learn how to apply them to actual countries.
+Students will also learn basic inequality and poverty analysis techniques.
+The course is open to graduate and undergraduate students in the social sciences.
+ECON 6680 is the master's-level equivalent.

-Prerequisite(s): (ECON 3010 or 3010) and (ECON 3020 or 3020).
+Prerequisite(s): ECON 3010 and 3020.

-ECON 4710 Econ of Educ Policy and Reform (3-4)
+ECON 4710 Econ of Education Policy and Reform (3-4)

 An exploration of more advanced theories and evidence regarding economics of education and their application to education policy, especially the role of markets and government regulation in improving education outcomes.
-Prerequisite(s): ECON 1010, 1020 and 3230.
+The course covers a full range of school system designs ranging from traditional public schools that are directly operated and overseen by the government to charter schools and vouchers where the market plays a greater role.
+The advantages and disadvantages of each are discussed from economic and other perspectives and students carry out their own research.